AnanduR32/angular-basics-ar32/README.md

 The above two decorators are parameterized and each take an input which is an object that specify the properties of that class.

 The various properties of a component type decorator are:
 * selector: To refer the component html code that will replace the html template directive in a parent component.
+Names a component with an appropriate identifier which can be used to point to the component from a parent module/component, or a module from the main module.
 * templateUrl: Specifies the frontend view page for the particular backend component class
 * styleUrls: Location of styling code